As amended on May 28, 2021 at District Training Assembly

 ii) To attend the Presidents-Elect Training Seminar and the District Training Assembly.

-iv) To meet with and assist the incoming presidents of the clubs in their assigned area before the beginning of the Rotary year to discuss the club goals and to review the Summary of Club Plans and Objectives.
+v) To meet with and assist the incoming presidents of the clubs in their assigned area before beginning of the Rotary year to discuss the club goals and to review the Summary of Club Plans and Objectives.

-vi) To conduct the club assembly associated with District Governor’s official visit.
+vii) To conduct the club assembly associated with District Governor’s offi cial visit.

-xi) To attend and actively promote attendance at the District Conference and other district meetings.
+xii) To attend and actively promote attendance at the district Conference and other district meetings.

 d) Additional conditions for Assistant Governors